GispoCoding/QGIS-visualization-workshop/README.md

 - mmsi: ship identification number
 - sog: speed over ground
 - cog: course over ground
-- timestampExternal: an epoxh timestamp
+- timestampExternal: an epoch timestamp

 The API also returns some really old features, so you can first filter those out from the screen by adding a filter to the layer with a nice round epoch: